Illinois Court Records

 How Do I find Illinois Traffic Court Records?

-Traffic court records may be available online, on each county circuit court’s website, or on third-party websites such as CourtRecords.Us.
+Traffic court records may be available online, on each county circuit court’s website, or on third-party websites such as IllinoisCourtRecords.us.
 In all jurisdictions, the public may gain access to physical court records by approaching the custodian of all such records, the circuit court clerk’s office.
 To view or obtain physical traffic court records from any court, the applicant may visit the court clerk’s office where the case was filed and the records were created.
 The applicant may be able to look through the records free of charge if they do not request a copy.
 Copying of court records may attract fees.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide: